alanderos91/BioSimulator.jl/docs/src/man/examples.md

 # Examples

 The following examples illustrate BioSimulator.jl's interface and features.
-Each code block assumes BioSimulator.jl and Plots.jl are loaded; that is, `using BioSimulator, Plots`.
+Each code block assumes BioSimulator.jl and Plots.jl are loaded.

 ```@setup kendall
 using BioSimulator, Plots, TikzPictures